datalad/datalad/docs/design.rst

 e.g. provide authentication information per actual "Hosting" as the entity.
-But now we are getting back to DataProvider, which is the Hosting, or actually also a part of it (since Hosting could serve multiple Providers, e.g. openfmri -> providers per each dataset?)
+But now we are getting back to DataProvider, which is the Hosting, or actually also a part of it (since Hosting could serve multiple Providers, e.g. OpenfMRI -> providers per each dataset?)
 But also Provider might use/point to multiple Hostings (e.g. mirrors listed on nitp-2013).